A Five Year Journey Marked by Two Sticky Notes

 A funny thing happened when I jotted down this second list.
 This list, with the exception of calling my mom, is about the “how” of work.
 Talking about this list sparked a conversation about how we at Orangefiery go about doing the things that make us uniquely us.
 Last fall, one of our team members led an exercise that helped us go a bit deeper on this.
 The result was a document titled “Our Culture.”

-We aspire to be different from other firms in our marketplace.
+We aspire to be different from other strategic communication firms in our marketplace.
 What makes us different isn’t our list of offerings, it’s the way we approach the work and how we collaborate with each other and our clients.
 And as we grow, we have felt the need to make these things explicit.

 That document starts: “Culture is the lifeblood of a firm.
 Especially for a small one like ours.
 We aspire to stand out based on the quality of our work, but we know people will also form impressions of us based on our behavior: how we treat our clients, how we treat each other, how we speak and how we carry ourselves.”